-Choosing the right high school is an important decision, and we believe there are a number of reasons why students who are academically gifted or accelerated should choose Atkins Academic and Technology High School.
+Choosing the right high school is an important decision.
+We believe there are a number of reasons why students who are academically gifted or accelerated should choose Atkins Academic and Technology High School.
 Atkins is unique.
 Parents and students share the reasons they love Atkins.
 Our staff loves Atkins also.
 Watch this video created by one of our students: Atkins Recruitment Video

-Atkins has evolved since it's opening in 2005.
+Atkins has evolved since its opening in 2005.
 It has been designated by the North Carolina Department of Public Instruction as an "NC STEM Model School."
 As the Science, Technology, Engineering and Math (STEM) high school in Forsyth County, we offer electives like no other school in the district and like few schools in North Carolina.
 In fact, there are different offerings or "majors" students may take to specifically give them first-hand experiences with a number of STEM college fields of study.
-Our academic performance, graduation rate, academic growth, scholarships awarded, and report card compare favorably with other high schools in the district.

 We focus on gifted education at Atkins.
 A number of our teachers are licensed in gifted education.
 Atkins is also recognized as a North Carolina STEM School of Distinction.